UIZorrot/Aptos-Specification-Workshop/1-Basic/README.md

     + `spec struct_name`: This block describes the behavior and high-level properties of a specified struct `struct_name`, and its scope of influence usually includes all functions involving this struct.
 * **local specification**
     - `spec function_name`: This block contains the description of the behavior and high-level properties of the specified function `function_name`, and its impact only involves itself.
-* **helper specification**
-    * `spec fun helper_func`: This is the block of the helper function, which often comes with parameters and return values and can be called by other spec blocks.
-    * `spec schema SchemaName`: Spec block declaring a schema.
-Schemas are a means for structuring specifications by grouping properties together.
-Semantically, they are just syntactic sugar which expand to conditions on functions, structs, or modules.

 Now we can find that there is only one `add` function in `exp1.move`, and its verification is defined in the `spec add` block.
 The problem is that the `spec add` block is currently empty, and the potential **integer overflow** problem in the function `add` is not defined here.